HomeBest of 202320 Best Barbells to Buy in 2023

 The sleeves on the Ohio Bar are grooved and will either include a hard chrome finish, a Cerakote finish, or a new conversion coating (exclusive to Ohio Bar 2.0s).
 The bars spin via bronze or composite bushings depending on which version of the bar you purchase.
 The spin is very smooth and controlled.
 On the Ohio Bar 2.0s, the sleeve assembly has removed metal-on-metal contact, greatly reducing noise.
 I also own this version of the bar, and it’s much quieter than other bars.
 It’s comparable to the American Barbell California Bar in that area.

 There’s a strong argument that the Ohio Bar from Rogue is the best all-around multipurpose bar you can buy.
-Female lifters can check out the Rogue Bella Bar 2.0 for a comparable 15kg version.

 Pros